hellerve/gtstartup/README.md

 but you will likely want to tweak what mine are doing.

 currently, i use:
-- `requirements.st`: pulls in the requirements i use (currently only `gt4dd`, you probably need something else).
+- `01-requirements.st`: pulls in the requirements i use (currently only `gt4dd`, you probably need something else).
-- `git.st`: switches the git tool to use the cli git adapter.
+- `02-git.st`: switches the git tool to use the cli git adapter.
-- `llm.st`: enables experimental llm features, enables ollama, and picks a random llm backend as the default (because i need to test them all).
+- `03-llm.st`: enables experimental llm features, enables ollama, and picks a random llm backend as the default (because i need to test them all).
-- `pager`: enables the new tree-based pager.
+- `04-pager.st`: enables the new tree-based pager.
+- `05-lepiter.st`: loads all lepiter databases in repositories we loaded.

 take any and all of them at your leisure. they are mostly extremely simple.